rajinder-yadav/gazeall/README.md

 In sequence mode, __gazeall__ will wait for the running command to complete before running the next command.

 Here three NPM scripts are run in sequence (build->webinit->webrefresh).
-The next script is run only after the current script completes.
+The next NPM script is run only after the current NPM script completes.

 ```js
   "scripts": {